-At BTA Midfield (Primary Age Provision) we use the York Assessment of Reading for early reading and primary passage reading and comprehension, we use NGRT for pupils with a reading age of about 12 years; pupils working at Year 2 standards or below are also tracked on Phonics Tracker to assess gaps in learning and track phonics progress; Speech and Language Therapist's initial assessment (SALT); Strength and Difficulties Questionnaire (SDQ); Lucid Rapid Dyslexia Screening, and Reading, Writing and Maths assessments through Rising Stars and Assertive Mentoring over a five week assessment cycle.
+At BTA Midfield (Primary Age Provision) we use STAR Reader from Accelerated Reader for our whole school reading system and to monitor reading age; pupils working with a reading age of below 6 are also tracked using the Little Wandle Letters and Sounds Revised to baseline in phonics and identify gaps in learning as well as tracking phonics progress; Speech and Language Therapist's initial assessment (SALT); Strength and Difficulties Questionnaire (SDQ) and Lucid Rapid Dyslexia Screening as well as GL Dyscalculia assessment where appropriate are also used.
+Maths is assessed using Assertive Mentoring for baseline and termly thereafter.
 Pupils who are at BTA at the time of statutory assessments, may complete them here in arrangement with their mainstream school.
-This includes phonics screening, the Year 4 MTC and KS1 and KS2 SATs.
+This includes the Reception Baseline Assessment, Phonics Screening Check, the Year 4 MTC as well as KS1 and KS2 SATs.